Sarah College

 The College runs a small health clinic on campus and a resident health worker is available for any medical assistance.
 The health clinic will provide basic medical help and give further guidance depending on the nature of your illness.

-From time to time the college health center organizes medical camps and awareness programs for the students and community.
+From time to time the college health centre organizes medical camps and awareness programs for the students and community.

 Visa: